 Most walks are led by Dotmaker Tours’ founder, Rosie Oliver.
 She has a background as an environmental lawyer in government, and now divides her time between leading the tours and producing spoken audio features for Tickertape Productions.
 Rosie developed the walks to share her deep interest in London, in environmental issues and in sound in all its forms.

 A Genius Tour is led by Cathy Haynes.
 As well as leading tours for Dotmaker, Cathy is Head of Academy at Scriberia.
 Previously she was a founding faculty member and the Curator at The School of Life, and the Curator for Art on the Underground (TfL).

 Fading are the days of being led between predictable sights by a self-satisfied guide armed with an umbrella and dad jokes.
 In are trips led by proper, passionate experts who don’t just show you stuff, but surprise you, help you understand a place and, in [Dotmaker’s] words, make you “stop, look, listen, think” — Sunday Times Travel supplement feature on Dotmaker Tours Rubbish Trip, 21 September 2014

 What we did for Innocent

-When Innocent’s Creative team approached us we talked through their objectives, and developed a full day’s Genius Tour with exercises and discussions tailored to their needs.
-Next, Innocent asked us to take their international copywriters on London In Slow Motion to give a fun, unusual introduction to the city and stimulate group discussion.
-Here’s what Katie Rosen, Head of Innocent Creative, said about Dotmakers:
+When innocent’s Creative team approached us we talked through their objectives, and developed a full day’s Genius Tour with exercises and discussions tailored to their needs.
+Next, innocent asked us to take their international copywriters on London In Slow Motion to give a fun, unusual introduction to the city and to spark group discussion.
+Here’s what Katie Rosen, Head of Creative, said about Dotmakers:

 A really interesting and enjoyable day.
 Far and away the best team ‘working’ away day we’ve had.
 You also gave us lots of new ways to think about attacking our challenges, and we’re really looking forward to getting stuck into working things through.